Running a blog is a lot of work.

 Good bloggers don’t work for free, but they don’t always want money, either.

 Some prefer marketing exposure.
-Others want a link to their blog.
-Or republication rights.
-Or a barter arrangement.
+Others want a link to their blog, republication rights, or a barter arrangement.

-So, decide what you bring to the table.
+Before hiring someone, decide what you bring to the table.
 Can you send them traffic?
 Build their credibility?
-Help improve their search engine rankings?
+Improve their search engine rankings?
 Recommend their products and services to your readers?

 You need to have something to offer in exchange for a blogger’s work (and you’ll probably need more than $10 and a link), so figure out what you’re prepared to give in return for what the blogger brings to you.